Michael Jordan

-Jordan's individual accolades include six NBA Finals Most Valuable Player (MVP) awards, 10 NBA scoring titles (both all-time records), five NBA MVP awards, 10 All-NBA First Team designations, nine All-Defensive First Team honors, 14 NBA All-Star Game selections, and three NBA All-Star Game MVP awards.
+Jordan's individual accolades include six NBA Finals Most Valuable Player (MVP) awards, 10 NBA scoring titles (both all-time records), five NBA MVP awards, an NBA Defensive Player of the Year award, 10 All-NBA First Team designations, nine All-Defensive First Team honors, 14 NBA All-Star Game selections, and three NBA All-Star Game MVP awards.
 He holds the NBA records for career regular season scoring average (30.1 points per game) and career playoff scoring average (33.4 points per game).
 He is one of only eight players to achieve the basketball Triple Crown.
-In 1999, Jordan was named the 20th century's greatest North American athlete by ESPN and was second to Babe Ruth on the Associated Press' list of athletes of the century.
-Jordan was twice inducted into the Naismith Memorial Basketball Hall of Fame, once in 2009 for his individual career, and in 2010 as part of the 1992 United States men's Olympic basketball team ("The Dream Team").
+In 1999, Jordan was named the 20th century's greatest North American athlete by ESPN and was second on the Associated Press' list of athletes of the century.
+Jordan was twice inducted into the Naismith Basketball Hall of Fame, in 2009 for his individual career, and in 2010 as part of the 1992 United States men's Olympic basketball team ("The Dream Team").
 The trophy for the NBA Most Valuable Player Award is named in his honor.

 One of the most effectively marketed athletes ever, Jordan made many product endorsements.
-He fueled the success of Nike's Air Jordan sneakers, which were introduced in 1984 and remain popular.
-Jordan starred as himself in the live-action/animation hybrid film Space Jam (1996) and was the focus of the Emmy-winning documentary series The Last Dance (2020).
+He fueled the success of Nike's Air Jordan sneakers, introduced in 1984.
+Jordan starred as himself in the film Space Jam (1996) and was the focus of the Emmy-winning documentary series The Last Dance (2020).
 He became part-owner and head of basketball operations for the Charlotte Hornets (then named the Bobcats) in 2006 and bought a controlling interest in 2010, before selling his majority stake in 2023.
 Jordan is a co-owner of 23XI Racing in the NASCAR Cup Series.
-In 2014, he became the first billionaire player in NBA history.
+He is the wealthiest athlete of all time with official records, and one of the world's richest celebrities, with a $4.7 billion net worth as of 2026.
 In 2016, President Barack Obama awarded Jordan the Presidential Medal of Freedom.